 More often than not, what you’re tempted to pop is a pustule pimple.
 “Pus is a collection of inflammatory blood cells that accumulate within the follicle and reach the surface of the skin,” says Dr. Zeichner.
 “It accumulates as a result of the inflammation that develops in the pore and oil gland.”

 When the pimple is popped, the pus typically has a white or yellow tint.
 But sometimes, you’re met with green.
-“A green discoloration may be the result of a specific type of bacteria involved in an infection, but that usually is not the case in acne,” Dr. Zeichner says.
+“A green discolouration may be the result of a specific type of bacteria involved in an infection, but that usually is not the case in acne,” Dr. Zeichner says.
 While normal bacteria-causing acne will not result in this, if you do have a big, painful, green-filled pustule, ask your doctor whether you might need a prescription for antibiotics.

 You may also notice a small amount of blood coming out of your popped pimple, but don't fret.
 Dr. Zeichner says this is nothing to be concerned about, as blood will usually drain out of the pimple once the pus is gone.
 However, if only blood comes out, that’s a sign your pimple should not be messed with, so stop touching it immediately.